Change Control Process Automation

 Ensure projects stay on track and scope creep and other change management issues are held in check.

 Change control processes are meant to ensure projects stay on track and scope creep is held in check.
-Without a formal, reliable change control process projects can be subject to confusion, faults, and disruption.
-Change management issues can multiply and wreak havoc on the process.
+Requests for changes can include anything from software to employee status to project plans.
+Regardless of the use case, without a formal, reliable change control process, change activities can be subject to confusion, faults, and disruption.
+In addition, change management issues can multiply and wreak havoc on the process.

 Change control process automation is a way of creating a consistent, systematic and predictable way of managing change requests.
 By automating the change request process, the risk is reduced and efficiency is greatly increased.